mdopt.mps package#

 Returns the current MPS in the left-canonical form.
 See eq.19 in [1] for reference.

 Computes a marginal over a subset of sites of an MPS.
-Attention, this method acts inplace.
-For the non-inplace version, take a look into the mps.utils module.
+Returns a new CanonicalMPS instance.

 Parameters: